 More mathematical knowledge.

--Know the basic concepts of coding and to understand why it is important in contemporary education.
+– Know the basic concepts of coding and understand why it is important in contemporary education.

-– Learning and thinking in a creative way.
+– Learn and think in a creative way.

 – Develop key competencies related to the importance of the global environmental problem and improve knowledge in their areas.

--List the elements that makes a city more ecological.
+– List the elements that make a city more ecological.

 – Writing and drawing materials, for ecological city plan.